Image adapted from Wikimedia Commons.

-When certain events (eg: doing a pre-enrolment PhD proposal, or being stuck overseas in a pandemic) prevent you from accessing print material, here are some useful resources that provide legitimate access to digitized texts.
+When certain events (eg: doing a pre-enrolment PhD proposal) prevent you from accessing print material, here are some useful resources that provide legitimate access to digitized texts.
 Of course check the University Library first.
 We have a click and collect/delivery service for staff and enrolled students, and can also scan book chapters (within copyright), plus an amazing collection of eBooks available through the catalogue.

 Open Access (OA) is a new model of scholarly communication based on the principle that research should be freely accessible online, for anyone to read, download, copy, distribute, print, search, link to etc. The advantages of Open Access include, making research easier to discover, wider dissemination of research, and increased citations.